xKev1n/xU-NetFullSharp/README.md

 <div align="justify">

-  # Official repository of the paper xU-NetFullSharp: The Novel Deep Learning Architecture for Chest X-Ray Bone Shadow Suppression
+  # xU-NetFullSharp: ANN for Chest X-Ray Bone Shadow Suppression

 </div>

 ## Introduction
 <div align="justify">

 In this paper, an automated deep learning-based framework for bone shadow suppression from frontal CXRs is developed.
 The framework was inspired by U-Net-based convolutional neural networks (CNNs).
 Multiple deep learning-based CNN architectures were implemented to fulfill this task.
 Among those, a novel neural network architecture called xU-NetFullSharp was proposed.
 This network is inspired by the most modern U-NetSharp [6] architecture and combines different approaches to preserve as many details, as possible and accurately suppress bone shadows.
 Additionally, recent state-of-the-art CNN models from [7] and [3] designed for this task were used for comparison.
 Code for the utilized models is available in the `models` folder in this repository.
 The weights for each model along with the used datasets can be obtained from the following [cloud storage](https://drive.google.com/file/d/1f0LP05jhNPI0UjqkQhpAyBbp8KV_2y4Y/view?usp=drive_link).

 <div align="center">
   <img src="images/intro.png" alt>